Frequently Asked Questions

 Where are the games played and on what days?

-Most games are played at Norgate Park in North Vancouver or at Brennan Park in Squamish on Sundays except for some holidays.
+Most games are played at Norgate Park in North Vancouver on Sundays except for some holidays.
 In the past couple of years we have been fortunate to have other associations register teams in our league.
 Teams will have one game at each of their home fields throughout the season.
 The Championship games are played on artificial turf at Confederation Park in North Vancouver on a Saturday or a Sunday at the end of the season – towards the end of November.

 Where do I find information on clinics, camps and forms?